Get All the Dirt

 delivered directly to your inbox.

 This variety has earn its name by producing bulbs that are about twice the size of other larger garlics.
 The flavor of Elephant garlic is mild and well suited to eating raw, sliced in salads and chopped into bruschettas and gentle salsas.
 Grilling, baking and roasting pulls up the sweetness in this variety.
-Straddling the line between leeks and garlics, this plant's foliage can also be snipped and eaten, if you don't mind a harvest with slightly smaller bulbs.
+Technically a leek, rather than a garlic (all closely related), this plant's foliage can also be snipped and eaten, if you don't mind a harvest with slightly smaller bulbs.

 |Botanical Name:||Allium ampelopresum|